Power Series from Known Expansions, Geometric Series, and Partial Fractions

 \[\frac{dy}{dx} = \frac{1}{\;\dfrac{dx}{dy}\;}\]

-So if you know the derivative of \(\tan y\), you can find the derivative of \(\arctan x\) by taking the reciprocal.
+Thus, if the derivative of \(\tan y\) is known, the derivative of \(\arctan x\) is obtained by taking the reciprocal.

 Important: inverse functions do not distribute over arithmetic.
 For instance, \(\arctan x \neq \frac{\arcsin x}{\arccos x}\).
-You can verify: \(\arctan(1) = \frac{\pi}{4}\), but \(\frac{\arcsin(1)}{\arccos(1)} = \frac{\pi/2}{0}\), which is undefined!
+One may verify: \(\arctan(1) = \frac{\pi}{4}\), but \(\frac{\arcsin(1)}{\arccos(1)} = \frac{\pi/2}{0}\), which is undefined.

 For any exponent \(n\) (including negative and fractional values), the binomial expansion is: